Karwari Catholics

-Karwari Catholics (Konkani: Karwarchem Katholik) are Indian Christians following the Roman Rite, hailing primarily from the Karwar township and the surrounding North Kanara district, situated on the Kanara coast of Karnataka state, India.
+Karwari Catholics (Konkani: Karwarchem Katholika) are Indian Christians following the Roman Rite of the Catholic Church, primarily from the Karwar township and also the North Kanara district, situated in the Kanara subregion of Karnataka, India.
+Colloquially called "Karwar district", this area falls under the jurisdiction of the Diocese of Karwar.
+At the turn of the new century, the diocese had about 50,000 Catholics, comprising 3% of the total population of the district.
 They are Konkani people and speak the Karwari dialect of the Konkani language.
-Colloquially called "Karwar district", this region falls under the jurisdiction of the Roman Catholic Diocese of Karwar.
-At the turn of the new century, the diocese had about 50,000 Catholics, comprising 3% of the total population of the district.
+Karwari Catholics share ancestry with Goan Christians and other Christians of the Konkan region and the Konknni language.